-Kay Senter was elected to the Morristown City Council in 1993, holding the office to date for 26 years.
-She serves as Vice-Mayor and chairs the Finance Committee.
+Kay Senter was elected to the Morristown City Council in 1993, holding the office to date for 28 years.
+During her tenure, she has served as Vice-Mayor and chaired the Finance Committee for several terms.
 Kay serves on the Tennessee Municipal League (TML) Bond Fund Board (Vice-Chair); the TML Board (Past-President); and the University of Tennessee-Municipal Technical Advisory Board (MTAS).
 She has served on the TML Risk Management Pool Board.
 She is a Past-President of Tennessee Women in Government.
 In 2011, Lt.
 Governor Ron Ramsey appointed Kay to a four year term on the Tennessee Advisory Commission on Intergovernmental Relations (TACIR).
 Speaker of the House Beth Harwell reappointed her to another four year term on TACIR in 2015.

-Since 1997, Kay has represented Tennessee on the National League of Cities (NLC) Public Safety Steering Committee/NLC Advocacy Committee.
+Kay represented Tennessee on the National League of Cities (NLC) Public Safety Steering Committee/NLC Advocacy Committee from 1993-2020.
 She is Past-President of the NLC- Women in Municipal Government (WIMG) organization and currently serves on the WIMG Advisory Board.
 In 2013, she served on the NLC Nominating Committee.
 Senter has been a presenter and/or moderator at NLC City Summit Conferences several times during her tenure on the Morristown City Council.

-Service on local boards currently includes: Morristown-Hamblen/Covenant Hospital Board; Morristown-Hamblen/Covenant Hospital Foundation; Morristown-Hamblen/Covenant Hospital Credentials Committee; Boys & Girls Club, Inc. (Past-President); GFWC Somo Sala Circle (Past President); Senior Citizens Center (Secretary); Morristown Hamblen Imagination Library Advisory Council (Secretary); Crockett Tavern Museum; Morristown-Hamblen Library Board (Policy Committee Chair).
+Service on local boards currently includes: Morristown-Hamblen/Covenant Hospital Board; Morristown-Hamblen/Covenant Hospital Foundation (Secretary); Morristown-Hamblen/Covenant Hospital Credentials Committee; Boys & Girls Club, Inc. (Past-President); GFWC Somo Sala Circle (Past President); Senior Citizens Center Board (Secretary); Morristown Hamblen Imagination Library Advisory Council (Secretary); Crockett Tavern Museum; Morristown-Hamblen Library Board (Policy Committee Chair).
 She is a member of PEO (National Women’s organization – provides financial support to women attending college); the Chamber of Commerce; Girls, Inc. (100 Club); Tusculum College President’s Advisory Council; DAR; APTA - Association for the Preservation of Tennessee Antiquities.
 She served on the 911 Board (Treasurer) 2005-2018.
+She was reappointed to the 911 Board in 2021.
 She previously served on the First United Methodist Church Finance Committee, Morristown Cemetery Preservation Committee and the P-16 Council (focus on pre-school to college and/or technical school education).

 Kay received her Bachelor’s degree from Emory & Henry College and her Master’s degree from UT Knoxville.
 She has completed 45 graduate hours above her Master’s degree.
 She taught English at Morristown-Hamblen East High School for 38 years, retiring in 2011.
 In 1984, she became a Career Ladder II Teacher.
 In 2004, Kay was selected Hamblen County Teacher of the Year, advancing to become one of the 6 state finalists for Tennessee Teacher of the Year-2004.